PrincetonCS-UCA/intro-lab-website/content/_index.md

 4. [Lab TA Shift Attendance Form (Lab TAs only)](https://docs.google.com/forms/d/e/1FAIpQLScs_MQqzxcz8PMHp5wwvCuYzRdRv5_12PVD_c0YL7jLUTfpWg/viewform?usp=dialog)
 5. [Give your Intro Lab TA some feedback](https://forms.gle/nAmAeqoAbWPQQfc28)
 6. [Information about becoming an Intro Lab TA (and get paid!)](/information-about-becoming-an-intro-lab-ta/)

-# Announcements

-- 🌸 The lab will be **closed** for spring break and will reopen on **Sunday, March 15, 2026, at 5 pm**.
-- For this semester, both the COS 126 and the COS 226/217 labs will take place in the **Computer Science Building, Room 105**.

 # Spring 2026 Schedule